-This year’s route starts and ends in Reedsburg, Wisconsin, at Nishan Park.
-Participants visit several farms in the Driftless region, all of which have never before been featured in Bike the Barns.
+The 2018 route starts and ends in Reedsburg, Wisconsin at Nishan Park.
+Several of the farm stops have never been featured at Bike the Barns until this year!

 The 2018 route is one of our most beautiful rides to date.
 Riders will travel over rolling hills and through gorgeous Driftless valleys on quiet country roads.
 We expect the soft yellows and oranges of fall to begin drifting over the landscape by ride day.

 “What an amazing area of the state!
 The low traffic roads, and mix of forest and fields make for a perfect bicycle-based escape from the city.
 There is excellent camping/lodging nearby and day recreation activities in the area, so stay overnight and make a weekend out of it!”

 Short route: 10 AM departure from Nishan Park

 Long route: 9 AM Departure from Nishan Park